artiquare/cognitive-agentic-architecture/layers/02-execution-layer.md

 The Execution Layer is where an agent’s behavior actually happens.
 It is the backbone of action within agentic systems, transforming structured inputs and defined context into observable outputs and outcomes — with full determinism and traceability.

+- **Purpose**: To interact with the outside world.
+This is the lowest level of the stack.
+- **Components**: Typed API wrappers for tools, secure LLM/LMM call handlers, external system interfaces.
+- **Principle Embodied**: Tools as Contracts, (Python) code execution.
+- Tool contracts and typed APIs
+- Prompt dispatching and behavior routing
+- Retry, fallback, and tool orchestration

 ## Key Characteristics

 ### 🧩 Typed Tools and Interfaces